Applied Studies (APST) 220

-APST 220 3D Modeling, Digital Representation & Presentation is intended for students enrolled in the Bachelor of Science Architecture program at the RAIC Centre for Architecture at Athabasca University.
+APST 220: 3D Modeling, Digital Representation & Presentation is intended for students enrolled in the BSc (Architecture) program at the RAIC Centre for Architecture at Athabasca University.

 Area of Study: Applied Studies